Bizarrespace/Threedo---Better-To-Do/QDD.md

   - Same questions of going to another page with that task id
   - How would you edit the task to change the text or the due date?
 ## "Add Task" button on Front Page, entry form on another page
-- The button should take to another page, where you could just reuse the adding logic we already have
+- The button should take to another page, where you could just reuse the adding logic we already have for switching pages
 - Once added you have to go back to the main page
 ## "Show Completed" toggle on front page
 - Show completed tasks, incl date completed, if set